generation-DELON02/monica_cafe_mini_project/README.md

 ## If I Had More Time
 * Unit tests!
 * Refactor large functions to make them unit testable
+* Since a lot of functions do the same thing, just in a different part of the app, I would remove the duplicate functions and have universal functions that take in arguments
 * Improved/more consistent error handling
 * Would keep the functions that read from and write to the CSV files, so that the data can be stored in both the CSV files and the database
 * Some data visualisation using Jupyter Notebooks